-The Order of the Knizhts of Calatrava (1158) was instituted by Don Sancho III of Castile as a military order, but in 1164 Pope Alexander III confirmed it as a religious-military order.
+The Order of the Knights of Calatrava (1158) was instituted by Don Sancho III of Castile as a military order, but in 1164 Pope Alexander III confirmed it as a religious-military order.
 In 1489, Ferdinand seized the grand mastership and it was finally vested in the crown of Spain in 1523.
 Subsequent reorganizations came in 1808 and 1874.
 The badge is the cross fleury in Calatrava green with green ribbon.
 These are the three most ancient and important orders of Spain.
-See also Calatrava, Order of.

-Other Spanish orders are: The Royal and Illustrious Order of Charles III (1771) in two classes, amended in 1804 and abolished by Joseph Bonaparte in 1809.
+See also Order of Charles III (1771) in two classes, amended in 1804 and abolished by Joseph Bonaparte in 1809.
 The badge is a blue and white cross suspended from a laurel wreath in green, in the angles are golden lilies and the oval center bears a figure of the Virgin in a golden glory.
 The ribbon is blue and white.
-The Order of Isabella the Catholic (1815) is a general order of merit in three classes; the Order of Maria Louisa (1792) for noble ladies; the Military Order of Malta, the Spanish branch of the Order of St. John of Jerusalem; the Order of St. Ferdinand (1811) in five classes; the Order of St. Ermenegild (Hermenegildo) (1814) in three classes, and the Order of Maria Christina (1890).
-The military Order of Order of Montesa established in 1319 (see also Montesa, Order of Montesa established in 1319 (see also Montesa, Order of Marie Circinia (1856) for civil merit; the Order of Marie Victoria (1871): the military Order of Marie Christina (1890); the Order of Alfonso XII (1902) for merit in art, literature and science, and the Civil Order of Alfonso XII (1902).
+The Order of Isabella the Catholic (1815) is a general order of merit in three classes; the Order of Maria Louisa (1792) for noble ladies; the Military Order of Maria Louisa (1792) for noble ladies; the Military Order of Maria Louisa (1792) for moble ladies; the Military Order of Maria Christina (1890).
+The military Order of Our Lady of Montesa established in 1319 (see also Montesa, Order of Maria Christina (1890).
+The military Order of Our Lady of Montesa established in 1319 (see also Montesa, Order of Marie Victoria (1871); the military Order of Marie Christina (1890); the Order of Alfonso XII (1902) for merit in art, literature and science, and the Civil Order of Alfonso XII (1902).